EnSpec/SpecDAL/README.rst

 ``specdal`` is a Python package for loading and manipulating field spectroscopy data.
-It currently supports readers for ASD, SVC, and PSR spectremeters. ``specdal`` provides useful functions and command line scripts for processing and aggregating the data.
+It currently supports readers for ASD, SVC, and PSR spectrometers. ``specdal`` provides useful functions and command line scripts for processing and aggregating the data.

 Features